-The Company obtained the fourth term loan in the amount of \$80 million on July 21, 2014.
-The term loan interest rates are set at the beginning of the interest period for periods of 1-month, 3-months or 6-months, as selected by PGE and are based on the London Interbank Offered Rate (LIBOR) plus 70 basis points (approximately 0.9% as of June 30, 2014), with no other fees.
+During the nine months ended September 30, 2014, PGE obtained four term loans pursuant to a credit agreement in an aggregate principal amount of \$305 million.
+The term loan interest rates are set at the beginning of the interest period for periods ranging from one- to six-months, as selected by PGE and are based on the London Interbank Offered Rate (LIBOR) plus 70 basis points (approximately 0.9% as of September 30, 2014), with no other fees.
 The credit agreement expires October 30, 2015, at which time any amounts outstanding under the term loans become due and payable.
 Upon the occurrence of certain events of default, the Company's obligations under the credit agreement may be accelerated.
 Such events of default include payment defaults to lenders under the credit agreement, covenant defaults and other customary defaults.

-Additionally, in May 2014, PGE entered into a bond purchase agreement with certain institutional buyers (Buyers) under which the Company agreed to sell to the Buyers, in three tranches, an aggregate principal amount of \$280 million of First Mortgage Bonds (FMBs) as follows:

-- On or about August 15, 2014, \$100 million of 4.39% Series FMBs due 2045; - On or about October 15, 2014, \$100 million of 4.44% Series FMBs due 2046; and - On or about November 17, 2014, \$80 million of 3.51% Series FMBs due 2024.
+Additionally, in May 2014, PGE entered into a bond purchase agreement with certain institutional buyers (Buyers) under which the Company agreed to sell to the Buyers, in three tranches, an aggregate principal amount of \$280 million of First Mortgage Bonds (FMBs).
+During the third quarter of 2014, 4.39% Series FMBs, due 2045, in the amount of \$100 million was issued and funded.
+On October 15, 2014, a 4.44% Series FMBs, due 2046, in the amount of \$100 million was issued and funded.
+A 3.51% Series FMBs, due 2024, in the amount of \$80 million is expected to be issued and funded on or about November 17, 2014.